dmsc/fastbasic/manual.md

 As the original screen handler in the
-Atari OS is slow, there is a screen accelerator included in the FastBasic disk.
+Atari OS is slow, there is a screen accelerator included on the FastBasic disk.

 To use the accelerator, just type